sgdevmane/interview-guide/markdowns/html/html-questions.md

 ---

-## HTML5 Media Elements

-### Q8: How do you work with HTML5 audio and video elements?
+### Q33: How do you work with HTML5 audio and video elements?

 **Answer:**
 HTML5 provides native support for audio and video without plugins.